 Springfield is a unique city, in that the Police Department has a strong relationship with the community built on a foundation of transparency and mutual respect.
 Members of the Springfield Police Department are committed to providing quality service to our community through personal integrity, fairness, open communication and a helpful attitude.
+Hear from our laterals.

 TOP NOTCH BENEFITS

 All candidates for the position of Police Officer wanting to attend the Lateral Program must meet the following minimum qualifications in order to apply: